Veziik/hyperCrawler/README.md

 	newSaveInterval = None	(int)	: Specifies time, in seconds, between save operations

-#more on importing custom functions
+### more on importing custom functions

-if given the path to a module, the crawler will attempt to import the module "WebpageHelper" and execute the function "pipe(self, pageUrl,response, isLastRun)"
+if given the path to a module, the crawler will attempt to import the module `WebpageHelper` and execute the function `pipe(self, pageUrl,response, isLastRun)`